akhinos/cf4k8s-networking/README.md

 |L7|Find requests to a specific cf app| EnvoyFilter w/ http_filter|istio v1.4, istioctl
 |L7|Find requests based on http headers| EnvoyFilter w/ http_filter|istio v1.4, istioctl

-### Open Questions

-* Looking at k8s networking (in particular when traffic gets routed to another worker node?
-* Looking at the traffic passing through Envoys
-* Istio `istio-system/ingressgateway` is not used.

-*NOTE:* Envoy first evaluates route rules in virtual services to determine if a particular subset is being routed to.
-If so, only then will it activate any destination rule policies corresponding to the subset.
-Consequently, Istio only applies the policies you define for specific subsets in destination rules if you explicitly routed traffic to the corresponding subset.